NiagaraX/Memory_CARD/README.md

-A game with quastions and answers
+A game with quastions and answers to them